GoogleCloudPlatform/professional-services/examples/bigquery-table-access-pattern-analysis/README.md

     * If you prefer a newer version of the Jupyter notebook, you can choose to not run the classic Jupyter notebook.
 The output of the tables produced by this notebook is not interactive.
 2. Run the cells from top to bottom of the notebook.
 3. In the first cell, there is a datetime picker, which is used to filter the audit logs data source to the start and end date range specified.
 If you select `05-05-2021` as a start date and `06-05-2021`, the analysis result of the notebook run will be based on audit logs data on 5th May 2021 to 6th May 2021.
-4. Different analysis produced by each notebooks
+4. Run pipeline optimisation analysis produced in Jupyter Notebook
     <ul>
     <li><b>Pipeline Optimisation, run `pipeline.ipynb`</b>